TalaoDAO/AltMe/assets/terms/mobile_cgu_en.md

 ## License to NFT content

-User may be able to store non-fungible tokens (“NFTs”) on Altme wallet.
-User hereby represents and warrants that he owns all legal right, title in and interest to, including all intellectual property rights to the content associated with the NFT (“NFT Content”), or he is legally authorized by the owner of the intellectual property in the NFT Content to store the NFTs on Altme.
+User may be able to store non-fungible tokens (“NFTs”) on Talao wallet.
+User hereby represents and warrants that he owns all legal right, title in and interest to, including all intellectual property rights to the content associated with the NFT (“NFT Content”), or he is legally authorized by the owner of the intellectual property in the NFT Content to store the NFTs on Talao.

 User retains all rights to the NFT Content stored except for rights expressly granted herein.
-By using Altme wallet, user grants Web3 Digital Wallet a license to access, use, host, cache, store, copy, reproduce, transmit, display, publish, distribute, adapt and modify (for technical purposes, e.g., making sure content is viewable on smartphones as well as computers and other devices) the NFT Content in any and all media or distribution methods (now know or later developed) solely as required to be able to operate and provide services of Altme wallet.
-Web3 Digital Wallet does not monitor the NFTs and NFT Content storedon Altme wallet for any infringement of a third party’s intellectual property rights.
+By using Talao wallet, user grants Web3 Digital Wallet a license to access, use, host, cache, store, copy, reproduce, transmit, display, publish, distribute, adapt and modify (for technical purposes, e.g., making sure content is viewable on smartphones as well as computers and other devices) the NFT Content in any and all media or distribution methods (now know or later developed) solely as required to be able to operate and provide services of Talao wallet.
+Web3 Digital Wallet does not monitor the NFTs and NFT Content storedon Talao wallet for any infringement of a third party’s intellectual property rights.

 Accordingly, Web3 Digital wallet assumes no liability for any action regarding any content provided by the user.
 User further acknowledge and agrees it is user's sole responsibility to carry out all necessary due diligence for all user's activities relating to NFTs, and user represents and warrant that he has not and are not relying on, and shall have no remedies, in respect of any statement or representation made by Web3 Digital Wallet in relation to any transfer or interaction otherwise with any NFTs.